• Skip to primary navigation

 • Hidden or high shipping and handling costs

-• Confusing shopping cart checkout process
+• Confusing the shopping cart checkout process

-• Sign in required for checkout
+• Sign-in required for checkout

 • Slow page loading